 After water, green tea is one of the most consumed drinks in the world.
 Refreshing, healthy, ideal for keeping the line, it is also excellent for health.
 The ways to taste it are varied: natural, flavored, hot or iced.

-Black tea and green tea: what are the differences?
+Black tea and Green tea how to choose it: what are the differences?

 There are five types of specific tea.
 All teas come from the same plant: Camellia sinensis.
 Only their ritual of preparation makes it possible to differentiate them.

 Black tea, on the other hand, contains only very few polyphenols.
-For this reason, black tea is known to be less beneficial to health than green tea.
-However, it has the advantage of being stored much longer.
 It retains indeed its taste qualities and its particularly strong flavor during several years.

-Whatever the food products concerned, all crops are subject to different types of pollutants harmful to health: herbicides, chemical fertilizers and pesticides in particular.
+Whatever the food products concerned, all crops are subject to different types of pollutants harmful to health: herbicides, chemical fertilizers, and pesticides in particular.
 Tea is no exception.
 For the consumer, the risk is therefore far from negligible.
-That is why it is better to prefer green tea certified organic farming.
+That is why it is better to prefer Mo Li Piao Xue Jasmine Green Tea certified organic farming.

 Green tea, natural or flavored?

 Everything is a matter of personal taste!
 The nature tea offers a very characteristic flavor.
 Its delicate and subtly herbaceous nuances are not suitable for everyone.
-For more greed and originality, it is possible to opt for a flavored green tea.
-The choices are varied: green tea flavored with dried fruit (mango, citrus, raspberry …), spices (cinnamon, cloves, cardamom …) or flowers (cherry blossoms, jasmine, rose petals or cornflower) …).
+For more greed and originality, flavored Green tea how to choose it.
 Be careful though: some teas contain synthetic flavors.
 Also, for a healthier and more balanced product, it is advisable to favor natural flavors.

 Green tea hot or iced?